the-stencil-io/the-stencil-composer/README.md

 **Deactivating** is specific to one Resource or a Resource Association.
 The Resource will still be globally available if you want to use it again later, but it will be hidden from the end-user point of view.

 * **Article**: Articles are deleted globally via the "Articles" menu option.
-* **Page**: Because Pages cannot exist outside of Articles, they are deleted from their article via the "Articles" menu option.
+* **Page**: Because Pages cannot exist outside of Articles, they are deleted from their article via the "Article Options" menu.

 Note that when you delete an Article, you also delete **all pages** associated with that Article.

-* **Link**: Links are deleted globally via the "Links" menu option.
+* **Link**: Links are deleted globally via "Links View".

-Link / Article associations are deactivated via the "Links" menu option.
+Link / Article associations are deactivated via the "Add and remove Article Links" menu option in Article Options.

-* **Workflow**: Workflows are deleted globally via the "Workflows" menu option.
+* **Workflow**: Workflows are deleted globally via "Workflows View".

-Workflow / Article associations are deactivated via the "Workflows" menu option.
+Workflow / Article associations are deactivated via the "Add and remove Article Workflows" menu option in Article Options.

 * **Locale**: Locales are deleted globally via the "Locales" menu option.

 Locales can be set to "Active" or "Deactivated".
 If a locale is set to Deactivated, all Resources of that locale will be invisible on the end-user side.
-This can be done via the "Locales" menu option.
+This can be done via "Locales View".

 * **Release**: Releases cannot be deleted or edited once they are created.